Homosexuality in Indonesia: Public view

 In Indonesian culture, sexuality in any form is considered a taboo subject and often immediately judged as an obscenity.
 Sexuality, let alone homosexuality, issues are considered a very private matter that must be confined only within bedrooms.
 In Indonesian culture the concept of malu (shame/embarrassment or 'losing face') is prevalent.
 Indonesian people are generally tolerant towards homosexuals but prefer not to talk about it because of the strong culture of malu in Indonesian society.
 Waria, the male to female cross dressers for a long time have played their parts in Indonesian culture.
 Numerous Indonesian traditional performances such as lenong and ketoprak often featuring transsexuals as an object of jest, humor and ridicule.
 While ludruk drama and lengger lanang dance performance featuring male cross dresser as female dancer.
 Even today, gay and transsexuals can be found performing in Indonesian television and entertainment industry.
 In Indonesian view, it is quite acceptable to have transsexual or cross dresser entertainers or public figures.
 It is usually considered as a funny thing, unless it were to happen in their own family where having effeminate sons are often considered as a disgrace to the family.

+Due to its perception as a humorous taboo, homosexuality is used as a punchline for Indonesian jokes, most notably in the Jomok internet subculture.
+The term Jomok is a portmanteau of the words joke and homok (Indonesian slang for homosexual) and refers to the creation and distribution of online content featuring recontextualised images or video clips of gay pornography actors, usually with the intent of shocking viewers and with emphasis placed on clips featuring actors of black origin to subvert hypermasculine stereotypes of black men.
+Content affiliated with the Jomok trend, specifically those featuring American adult content creator Perrell Brown, better known by his stage name Dreamybull, were first posted by Indonesian internet users in 2021 and accumulated 1.7 billion views on TikTok by 2023.
+International exposure to Jomok-themed humor has become widespread enough for Jomok content to be used in content from internet spaces outside of Indonesia, with one notable example being the use of Dreamybull's likeness in a fake quote card posted to Facebook that falsely named him as an International Criminal Court (ICC) prosecutor speaking in defense of former Philippine president Rodrigo Duterte, who is currently undergoing trial in the ICC for three counts of widespread murder.
+The quote card was created in December 2025 to troll supporters of Duterte and accumulated 7,600 reactions, 1,700 comments, and 1,100 shares on one of the Facebook pages where it was hosted.

 A 2019 Pew Research Center opinion showed that 9% of the Indonesian population believes that homosexuality should be accepted by society, while 80% believes it should not.
 The percentage of Acceptance for Homosexuality was a gradual increase from the census conducted by the Pew Research Center earlier in 2013, which shows that only 3% of the Indonesian population believes that homosexuality should be accepted, whereas 93% believes it should not.